danielhutchinson/hutchinson.io-blog-theme/README.md

 If you give your images an alt text, it gets added automatically as figcaption beneath the image (sorry, no links or other HTML stuff).
 Awesomeness!

+The Hutchinson.io blog theme, a forked and customised version of [Readium for Ghost](https://github.com/starburst1977/readium)

 ## Features
 - Mobile-First Design Aproach
 - Fully Responsive layout